Featuring ruby red beetroot, a sweet apple vinaigrette and chopped parsley, my beet bruschetta is a super tasty appetiser.

 Vinegar is generally well-known for its anti-bacterial properties, but apple cider vinegar is also known to support blood sugar regulation and reduced risk of heart disease.
 Its health-promoting properties are arguably due to the presence of “mother” – strands of proteins, enzymes and friendly bacteria that give the organic version its murky appearance.

-Anyway, enough chat.
-I hope you enjoy this recipe and would love it if you could leave me some feedback and a cheeky follow on social.
+I hope you enjoy this recipe – it is one of my favourite Christmas starters.
+I’d love it if you could leave me some feedback and a cheeky follow on social.

 Much love, G x